mistral-tiern/Programming/README.md

 The map may generate with a hole or holes occassionally.
 Future versions will have more tiles so blank spaces will become less likely.

 Future plans for this code include:
-- weight to tile selection
+- weight of tile selection
 - more map tiles to reduce map holes
 - monster generation
 - treasure generation